Phazorknight/Cogito/Readme.md

   - Stackable item counts gets tripped somehow, resulting in picking up one item, but the stack goes up by 2, etc.
 - Wieldables:
   - Gamepad: Primary use trigger needs refining as the analog input causes multiple triggers.
-- Combinables:
-  - Currently only work in "one direction".
-You can set Item A to be combinable with item B, but then you can't set Item B to be combinable with Item A, Godot throws a recursion error.

 ### Still to do:
 - Pause/Options Menu: